curioustorvald/block-panic/README.md

 ### Some rants about my univ

-Yes, we teach C as 101, and we don't have any lecture that teaches you Python. ~~pretty shitty, eh?~~ On the contrary, we're actually asked to make a minigame as an assignment. ~~pretty cool, eh?~~
+Yes, we teach C as 101, and we don't have any lecture that teaches you Python. ~~pretty shitty, eh?~~ On the contrary, yes, we've actually asked to make a minigame as an assignment. ~~pretty cool, eh?~~